mtaylor/undercloud-live/README.md

             <model type='e1000'/>
         </interface>

-1. Start the vm's for the control and leaf nodes.
+1. [HOST] Start the vm's for the control and leaf nodes.

-1. Install the images to disk.
+1. [CONTROL],[LEAF] Install the images to disk.
    There is a kickstart file included on the images to make this easier.
    However, before using the kickstart file, first make sure that a network configuration script exists for every network interface (this might be